-We all take in information differently, some of us prefer listening to content, whilst others prefer visual stimuli.
+We all take in information differently and have unique and special brains.
+Some of us prefer listening to content, while others prefer visual images.
 Knowing your own learning style will help you not only study more effectively, but also enjoy it!

-You may find more information sinks in when you listen to it, rather than reading it.
-There are loads of tools on the internet to find out your learning style, try it out and see if you can adapt your tools to suit your style!
+You may find more information sinks in when you listen to it, or if you're tested on it more.
+I used to sit and read textbooks for hours and wonder why nothing would sink in, but now that I know I am a visual learner, I make sure that my revision includes pictures, diagrams or videos, and it has helped me tons!
+There are loads of tools on the internet to find out your learning style, try it out and see if you can adapt your tools to suit your marvellous brain a little better!